emacsmirror/repeat-fu/readme.rst

 ``'meep``
-   Preset for Meep modal editing.
+   Preset for `MEEP modal editing <https://codeberg.org/ideasman42/emacs-meep>`__.

    This has matching functionality to the Meow preset.

 ``'meow``
-   Preset for Meow modal editing.
+   Preset for `Meow modal editing <https://github.com/meow-edit/meow>`__.

-   A preset written for meow which repeats the last edit along with selection actions preceding the edit.
+   A preset written for meow which repeats the last edit along with selection commands preceding the edit.

    Changes made in insert mode are considered a single edit.
    When entering insert mode changes the buffer (typically `meow-change')